vuo/vuo/documentation/doxygen/DevelopingNodeClasses.md

 A node class *should not* define any global variables.

+#### Generic port types

+If a node class can work with multiple different types of data, then rather than implementing a version of the node class for each data type, you can use @term{generic types} as placeholders for the actual data types.
+When a node with generic types is added to a composition, each of its generic types has the potential to be specialized (replaced) with an actual data type.
+Some examples of node classes that use generic types are @vuoNode{Hold Value}, @vuoNode{Select Latest}, and @vuoNode{Add}.

+To use a generic type in a node class, use @c VuoGenericType1 in place of the data type.
+For example, you can define a generic input port as `VuoInputData(VuoGenericType1) value`.
+You can define a list-of-generics input port as `VuoInputData(VuoList_VuoGenericType1) list`.
+You can append a value of generic type to a list by calling `VuoListAppend_VuoGenericType1(list, value)`.

+To use more than one generic type in a node class, you can use @c VuoGenericType2, @c VuoGenericType3, and so on.

+For a node class to use generic types, it must be part of a node set.
+The source code for the node class and its included header files must be packaged into the node set.
+See @ref PackagingNodeSets.

+For more information about using generic port types in a node class — including how to restrict the types that a generic type can be specialized with — see @ref VuoModuleMetadata.

 ### Advanced topics

 For more information about the parameters that can be passed to the @ref nodeEvent, @ref nodeInstanceEvent, and other node class functions — including how to create a trigger port — see @ref VuoNodeParameters.